-(Hayes et al., 2021; Milliman and Droxler, 1995)Carbonate’s ubiquity in marine settings makes it an attractive candidate as a missing light sink, but greatly variable estimates of the flux size and isotopic composition (and the unknown impact of diagenesis) make it challenging to determine their importance to the budget.
+Every year, a massive amount of carbonate is deposited (e.g., Hayes et al., 2021; Milliman and Droxler, 1995)which makes them an attractive candidate as a missing light sink, but greatly variable estimates of the flux size and isotopic composition (and the unknown impact of diagenesis) make it challenging to determine their importance to the budget.
 An initial estimate of the Ni flux into carbonate exclusively focused on the Ni associated with organic matter associated derived from the carbonate flux (Ciscato et al., 2018).
 They used the organic carbon flux into shallow water carbonates (6x1012 g Corg/yr ± 50% ; Berner, 1990, 1982) and the Ni/TOC ratio (0.3-4.3x10-4 Ni ppm/TOC wt%) from a set of carbonate rich (34-75%) samples from a coastal lagoon to calculate a Ni flux into carbonates of 0.31x107 to 4.4x107 Ni mol/yr (Ciscato et al., 2018), an order of magnitude smaller than the organic matter or Fe-Mn deposit fluxes.
 However, this calculation omits any Ni that might be incorporated within the inorganic components of carbonates, which makes up a significant portion of the mass flux (Hayes et al., 2021; Milliman and Droxler, 1995).
 Alternatively, Alvarez et al. (2021) estimated a Ni flux into carbonates of 1.5 to 6.7x108 Ni mol/yr using the annual flux of CaCO3 (3.2x1013 to 14.7x1013 mol CaCO3/yr; Alvarez et al. (2021) and references therein) and an average concentration of Ni in carbonates derived from a Carboniferous marine limestone section in South China (2.7 ppm Ni; Zhao and Zheng, (2014)).
 It is unclear how applicable the Ni concentration in buried, carboniferous marine limestones would be to the modern carbonate flux, especially without information on the impact of diagenesis on the carbonate Ni concentration.
 Depending on the chosen estimate, the carbonate flux is either as important as the OM or Fe-Mn deposits fluxes or as inconsequential to the modern budget as the euxinic flux.

 No study yet has measured δ60Ni in modern marine carbonates, but the sparse available data suggest they are isotopically light relative to or similar to seawater.
 The first attempt to estimate the δ60Ni of carbonates focused on the organic associated Ni.
 Carbonate rich coastal lagoon samples were leached to isolate the organic-rich pyrite fraction and found a δ60Ni range of 1.10–1.64‰ (Ciscato et al., 2018).
 Again, this omits Ni associated with the inorganic fraction.
 Another study measured a δ60Ni of 0.82 ± 0.1‰ 2sd in a single dolomite standard, JDo-1 which is a Permian dolomite from central Japan (Wu et al., 2019).
 Alvarez et al. (2021) experimentally investigated the relationship between Ni isotope fractionation and calcite precipitation rate by precipitating calcite at varying rates in the presence of Ni and measuring the δ60Nifluid and δ60Nicalcite once the solution composition appeared constant.
-Based off the relationship they found between Δ60Nicalcite-fluid and precipitation rate, they asserted that the equilibrium isotope fractionation between fluid and solid must be lower than the fractionation of the experiment with the slowest precipitation rate (Δ60Nicalcite-fluid < -1‰).
+Based on the relationship they found between Δ60Nicalcite-fluid and precipitation rate, they asserted that the equilibrium isotope fractionation between fluid and solid must be lower than the fractionation of the experiment with the slowest precipitation rate (Δ60Nicalcite-fluid < -1‰).
 No additional justification or reasoning for this constraint on equilibrium fractionation was given.
 In addition, to the best of our knowledge, no studies have explored how diagenesis may impact δ60Nicarbonate and the effective isotopic composition of the carbonate flux.
 From these spare observations, it is unclear how important carbonates are to the modern marine Ni budget.
 As a potentially large and isotopically light sink, it seems that carbonates may help balance the overwhelmingly isotopically light sources and are an important sediment to investigate further.